Rural Homes

 Energy Efficiency Requirements

-Impending energy efficiency regulations represent a significant challenge, with 43% of landlords citing this as their primary concern for future legislation.
-The report highlights the difficulties landlords face in upgrading older properties to meet these standards, both in terms of practicality and cost-effectiveness.
+Coming energy efficiency regulations are a source of real anxiety, with 43% of landlords naming this as their top concern about future legislation.
+The report documents the practical and financial difficulties of upgrading older properties to meet these standards.

 A landlord explains: